Contexter/teatro-codex-macos-prompt-field-guide/parts/part-12.md

 - Track deltas and resonance to guide learning and iteration.

 Examples: [Live Direction](../examples/Live-Direction.score.teatro) (freeze/restore), [Contrast Montage](../examples/Contrast-Montage.score.teatro) (memory), [Still Reflection](../examples/Still-Reflection.score.teatro) (✶).

+## Implementation Notes
+- What to record: frames (F1…Fn), gestures, parameters, commentary, and metrics.
+Prefer a compact JSON alongside `.teatro` for diff‑friendly review.
+- Naming: version with intent and date (e.g., `search-focus_v3_2025-10-27`).
+Use tags for anchors (tempo/light/camera/montage) to filter later.
+- Storage: simple file‑based logs are fine for local work; rotate by week.
+For sensitive data, store only descriptors, not actual content.
+- Compare/Merge: use structural diffs on gestures first, then evaluate expressive deltas (tempo/light).
+Keep raw takes; commit chosen cuts as a new score.
+- Playback: support speed (`@speed`), loop (`↺`), and A/B toggles.
+Annotate resonance moments to inform later synthesis.

 ## Try This
 - Record two variants; replay and compare to identify deltas and resonance.